sohailc/pysweep2.0/README.md

 ### Constructor arguments
 * setup: Callable
+    * Description: Callable to the station is a state ready for a measurement
     * inputs:
         * qcodes.Station
         * pysweep.NameSpace
     * returns: None
-    * Description: Puts the station is a state ready for a measurement

 * cleanup: Callable
+    * Description: Callable to put the station in a well defined state after a measurement
     * inputs:
         * qcodes.Station
         * pysweep.NameSpace
     * returns: None
-    * Description: Puts the stations in a well defined state after a measurement

 * sweep_object: pysweep.SweepObject, optional
     * Description: This object is responsible for setting the independant variables during a measurement.
 If no parameters are swept during a measurement (e.g. all sweeping is done by hardware), this parameter can be None.
+For a complete description, see the API of this class described elsewhere in this document.

+* measurement_list: list, callable
+    * Description: A list of callables
+    * inputs:
+        * qcodes.Station
+        * pysweep.NameSpace
+    * returns: dictionary